ikemen-engine/modules/external/mods/trials/README.md

 ; trialstep.X.ishelper - optional - (true or false, or comma-separated true/false), will default to false if not defined.
 Identifies whether the trial step is a helper.
 Should be 'true' is trial step is a hit from a helper.
 ; trialstep.X.isproj - optional - (true or false, or comma-separated true/false), will default to false if not defined.
 Identifies whether the trial step is a projectile.
 Should be 'true' is trial step is a hit from a projectile.
 ; trialstep.X.validuntilnexthit - optional (true or false, or comma-separate true/false), will default to false if not defined.
 Makes the trials checking logic pause until the next hit is registered.
-; trialstep.X.specialbool - optional - (true or false, or comma-separated true/false), will default to false if not defined.
-Can be used for custom games as required.
-; trialstep.X.specialval - optional - (integer or comma-separated integers).
-Can be used for custom games as required.
-; trialstep.X.specialstr - optional - (string, or comma-separated strings).
-Can be used for custom games as required.

 ;---------------------------------------------